The Fantastic Four: First Steps - Pedro Pascal at Berlin Fan Event

 Where to Watch Three Seconds

-Fancy watching 'Three Seconds' on your TV, phone, or tablet?
-Hunting down a streaming service to buy, rent, download, or view the Anton Megerdichev-directed movie via subscription can be tricky, so we here at Moviefone want to take the pressure off.
+Ready to press play on 'Three Seconds' wherever you like to watch?
+Discovering a streaming service to buy, rent, download, or watch the Anton Megerdichev-directed movie via subscription can be tricky, so we here at Moviefone want to do the heavy lifting.

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Three Seconds' on each platform when they are available.
-Now, before we get into the various whats and wheres of how you can watch 'Three Seconds' right now, here are some finer points about the Cinema Foundation of Russia, Russia-1, Studio Trite, CGF Films, Central Partnership, Mosfilm drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'Three Seconds' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Three Seconds' right now, here are some specifics about the Cinema Foundation of Russia, Russia-1, Studio Trite, CGF Films, Central Partnership, Mosfilm drama flick.

-Curious to know what the movie's about?
+Wondering what this story is all about?
 Here's the plot: "The story is set at the 1972 Munich Olympics where the U.S. team lost the basketball championship for the first time in 36 years.
 The final moments of the final game have become one of the most controversial events in Olympic history.
 With play tied, the score table horn sounded during a second free throw attempt that put the U.S. ahead by one.
 But the Soviets claimed they had called for a time out before the basket and confusion ensued.
 The clock was set back by three seconds twice in a row and the Russians finally prevailed at the very last.
 The U.S. protested, but a jury decided in the USSR’s favor and Team USA voted unanimously to refuse its silver medals.
 The Soviet players have been treated as heroes at home." .